 So How Do I Find Out My Credit Score?

 If you really want to see the differences in the reports, you can request all three credit reports at the same time.
 However, for most people, it is recommended to spread out the credit reports throughout the year to get a better idea of how your credit score is changing over time.

-The problem with using the main credit agencies is that you may need more than 3 credit reports a year to accurately get an idea of how certain events and actions are affecting your credit score.
-While a 20 dollar monthly subscription may seem reasonable, it certainly would be nice if there was a way to regularly check your credit score for free.
-Thankfully for you, there is, and it is all thanks to Credit Karma.
+The problem with using the main credit agencies is that you may need more than three credit reports a year to accurately get an idea of how certain events and actions are affecting your credit score.
+While a 20 dollar monthly subscription may seem reasonable, it certainly would be nice if there was a way to check your credit score for free regularly.

 What is Credit Karma?